leaysgur/slides/docs/vuefes_jp-2025/index.md

 ### Can't read TSC

-- Can't read even in TypeScript
+- Can't read in TypeScript
 - Can't read even in Go

 Just wish AI (or someone with AI) would rewrite it in Rust soon. 🙏